RubenGomez1990/YourDownload/README.md

 4. Mayority of commands used for yt-dlp are in the manual at https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#subtitle-options
 For example, had a problem with subs so looked for the part of sub at the index.
 Used --write-auto-subs and created a command.
 Used auto because is hard to find videos that have manual subs.

+5. Button go back from preferences.
+Really hard to do it with my acknolewdge.
+Used copilot for the logic behind the constructors. panelOriginal = (JPanel) getContentPane(); or
+     // Dentro del JFrame principal
+    setContentPane(new PanelPreferencias(this, panelOriginal));
+    revalidate();
+    repaint();
+I think that this code logic is still hard for me because never used it before (not at 1ºDAM too).
+Sorry if some code is given by IA .
+Some logics still hard for me to learn and i always forgot to declare variables.